jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 > A journey within The Devil's Highway

 ### 2. Home section ###
+### 1. Configure the opening section ###
 The dialog will appear that lets you add the first entry, the "home section", into your Map Journal.
 The home section is the first section your users will see when they open your Map Journal, so it serves as the introduction.

 In this dialog, you are first prompted for the content you want this section to show in the "main stage": the main area of the display to the right of the side panel.
 Choose between a Map, Image, Video or Web page.

 We are going to use a web map, which is the default option, click the Map dropdown and choose the option to **create a new map**.
 When you create a new map, the map editor window will appear.
 Zoom to the areas you plan to use, then save and close your new map.
 We'll come back and edit it later.

 You will then be given the options, shown in the screenshot **below**, to customize how the map is displayed.
 You can choose to display a particular area of the map, turn layers on or off, display a particular feature's popup, or any combination of those.
 For example if you choose a custom location, the Builder will prompt you to interactively zoom to the area you want to use, and then you'll press a button to capture that extent.
-We will come back and edit this later.
+We will come back and edit the map later.

 Press Next to add your first content.

 <img src="https://storymaps-classic.arcgis.com/en/app-list/map-journal/img/step4.png" width ="334px">

-### 1. Opening text ###
+### 2. Add opening text ###
 The Add Home Section dialog will now prompt you to enter and format the content that will appear in the side panel for the home section.
 You can type directly into the built-in rich text editor.
 You can also paste text into the editor from word processing programs in which case the formatting is carried over into the editor.
 You can also embed graphics, images and videos in with the text.
 You can also define "story actions" in the section's text so that, for example, clicking a word automatically zooms the main stage's map to a particular location.
-(We'll show you how to set up these actions in step **8** below).
+(We'll show you how to set up these actions in **step VI.
+Define “story actions”** below).

 We will use the following text:
 >In May 2001, a group of men attempted to cross the Mexican border into the desert of southern Arizona, through the deadliest region of the continent, the "Devil's Highway."
 Three years later, Luis Alberto Urrea wrote about what happened to them.
+>
 > Scroll down to follow their journey.

 Press Add.
 Your completed home section will now appear in your Map Journal.